 The central practice of this dharma realm is cultivation of mindfulness of the body as the antidote to the aggression and struggle of the asuras.

-The commentary for the ox-herding pictures says that Catching the Ox requires a great struggle because the Ox repeatedly escapes and the Zen practitioner must exert great discipline to bring it back.
+The commentary for the ox-herding pictures says that Catching the Ox requires a great struggle because the Ox repeatedly escapes and the Zen practitioner must work hard to bring it back.

 The Ox is glimpsed frequently, but it keeps getting away.
 When we find a teacher, he or she will tell us to return to the practice whenever we drift away from it.
 Glimpse the ox, lose sight of it, glimpse it again, and so on.
 As we practice the discipline of returning to the practice, the glimpses will come more frequently and they will last longer until they are more than mere glimpses; we will settle down and catch the ox for extended periods of time.

 Thus, the meditator struggles with the practice, but the practice gets better as time passes if the meditator practices daily.

 Zen Masters say that the people who succeed in catching the Ox typically become arrogant, insisting that no higher stage of enlightenment is possible.
 The pictures again remind us that this is merely the fourth stage of ten.